Can you tell me about the Money Back Guarantee.

 How long is the shelf life of your products?

-Due to the nature of our products they are completely free from any preservatives.
-The shelf life is extended by anti-oxidants naturally present in the oils, natural vitamin E and the containers.
+Due to the face oils being water free, they are completely free from any preservatives.
+The shelf life is extended by anti-oxidants naturally present in the oils, natural vitamin E, the dark glass bottles and the pump cap.

 Why are your products in the form of oils?

-We want to create products that are as natural as possible.
-This type of formulation allows us to stay away from many unwanted ingredients.
-The correct selection of oils make efficient cleansers and moisturisers.
+I choose to create products that are as natural as possible.
+This type of formulation allows me to formulate without many unwanted ingredients.
+The correct selection of oils make gentle and efficient cleansers and moisturisers.

-Cleansing with oils may seem out of the ordinary.
-However, oils not only easily mix with the skin oil (sebum) and lift the make-up and dirt off but, as opposed to harsh, detergent based cleansers, help the skin retain its precious natural protective sebum.
+Cleansing with oils may seem out of the ordinary, however oils easily mix with the skin oil (sebum) and lift make-up and dirt off, as opposed to harsh, detergent based foaming cleansers, oil help the skin retain its precious natural protective sebum.

 Why do you use only natural oils?

-Around 6000 different chemicals are found in modern cosmetics.
-Only around 2000 of them have been researched and only a small percentage of those were found to be safe.
+Thousands of different chemicals are found in modern cosmetics.
 Many components are not actually used for the skin benefit but to preserve, scent, colour, etc. the product.
 Unfortunately, many of those cosmetic ingredients are associated with skin irritations, allergies and other health issues.

 Interestingly, up to as recently as the 1970s’, it was still thought that skin was inert and was not able to absorb any chemicals.
 Perhaps this is the reason why so many controversial ingredients are still in use.

 Plant oils have a very long history of use and we now have a good understanding of their composition as well as activities.
-We have selected oils for our formulations for their properties to provide pure, effective and skin-type suitable skincare.
+I have selected oils for my formulations for their properties to provide pure, effective and skin-type suitable skincare.

 Have all the oils in your formulas been researched?

 Are your ingredients organic?

 The majority of the plant oils in the products are certified organic.
 The percentage differs from product to product and sometimes from batch to batch.
-I am extremely fussy about the quality of the oils I choose, so it goes beyond just organic certification, but this can be a good starting point.
+I am extremely fussy about the quality of the oils I choose, so my ingredient choice goes beyond just organic certification.